Depth-Semantic-Aware-Image-Generation/Kaggle_Happywhale-Whale-and-Dolphin-Identification/README.md

    - Assess model performance on validation data.
    - Generate a CSV file with test predictions for Kaggle submission.

+6. **Ensemble Method**:
+   - Combine predictions from multiple trained models using an "ensemble method".
+   - Perform weighted averaging of predictions to improve accuracy.

 ## Citation:
 If you find this code is useful in your research, please consider to cite: